marble999/freshlygenerated/content/posts/Salmon-With-Smoked-Salmon-Butter.md

 1. Stir in chives, lemon zest, and fennel, a generous 1 teaspoon sea salt, and enough pepper to taste.
 Garnish with fresh lemon wedges and a garnish of feta or crumbled feta.

-1. Adapted from Eat Well; Marta and Michael’s Parsley Book; California Olive Oil Company; Edible Communities.
+1. Adapted from Eat Well; Marta and Michael's Parsley Book; California Olive Oil Company; Edible Communities.

 1. Related Links

 1. Murals you should see in New York

-1. Paris–inspired cupcakes, baked at the Jolly Penny
+1. ParisÃ‚Â–inspired cupcakes, baked at the Jolly Penny

-1. What’s ‘deju vu’ and why does it taste so great?
+1. What's Ã‚Â‘deju vu' and why does it taste so great?

-1.